Monastic Wales.

 Printed sources

-Graham, Rose, 'The Cluniac priory of St Martin des Champs, Paris, and its dependent priories in England and Wales' Journal of the British Archaeological Association 3rd series 11 (1948) p.
+Graham, Rose, 'The Cluniac priory of St Martin des Champs, Paris, and its dependent priories in England and Wales', Journal of the British Archaeological Association, 3rd series, 11 (1948) p.
 48

 Other events in the history of this site

-c.1150Foundation - The priory was founded in the second half of the twelfth century.
+1147-1184Foundation - The priory was founded in the second half of the twelfth century.
 [1 sources]

 c.1291Wealth - According to the Taxatio the house had only twelve acres of arable land and its spiritualities and temporalities totalled £15 19s 2d.
 [2 sources]